The Portuguese Coastal Camino is a truly unforgettable and unique experience!

 Day 11 (July 1): Santiago de Compostela & departure

 We’ll head to the Pilgrim Office first thing in the morning to present our stamped credentials to receive Compostelas.
 You’ll then have time to explore the incredible sites of the UNESCO World Heritage old town.
 I recommend taking a guided tour with a local, the last time it was fantastic!
 A pilgrim mass at the Santiago de Compostela Cathedral takes place every day at noon – quite moving and unique experience, thoroughly recommended as well.

 I will take the 17:40 flight from Santiago de Compostela to London via Madrid (Iberia airlines), arriving to London at 22:10.
 There is a regular bus service from the city centre to Santiago airport, with the journey taking only about half an hour, meaning that we should leave Santiago at about 2.30pm.
 However, you’re free to stay in Santiago for another day or continue travelling 🙂

 Rivoli Cinema Hostel (Porto), Residencial Princesa do Ave (Vila do Conde), Hotel Mira Rio (Esposende), Hotel Laranjeira (Viana do Castelo), Guest House Pereira (Caminha), Estela do Mar (Baiona), Hotel Compostela (Vigo), Hotel Restaurante Rúas (Pontevedra), A Casa Do Rio (Valga), Hotel Gelmírez (Santiago de Compostela).

-If you would like to join the trip or have any questions, please PM us, we would be more than happy to help 😊.
+If you would like to join the trip or have any questions, please send us a message/email, we would be more than happy to help 😊.
 Before the trip, we’ll arrange an informal pre-trip get together, where you will be able to meet other participants.